sikaboto/practice-free-monads/notes.md

 RDD[<some_case_class>] ==> DataSet

-we can use HIVE as a datastore? next step what is HIVE?
+we can use HIVE as a datastore? what is HIVE? pass on this one maybe

 - get xml DONE
 - SparkJob to transform the data and create a new DF ==> parquet DONE

-how long will the job take to stream from an EC2 instance?
+- how long will the job take to stream from an EC2 instance?
 - how long will it take to write parquet and read from parquet?
 DONE

 lower hanging fruits:
-- what's going on with instrument_id = 5618602
+- what's going on with instrument_id = 5618602, seems to have no instrument_xrefs.xrefs
-- learn how to do something =
+- can we map values?
+Only with RDD, gotta go from DataFrame ==> RDD

 TODO:
+- DataFrame supposedly has less compile time guarantees, how can we transform to a dataset instead?
+  - DataFrame is DataSet[Row]
+- make a ReadMe
+- learn to deploy note any changes in performance
+- Try persist()?
+- what type of queries do we want to run that we have in basex?
-- use spark sql the right way before showing a POC to the team
+- use spark sql the right way before showing a POC to the team (maybe by using RDDs so that we can see joins and shit easier)
 - why doesn't the schema work?
+- how will spark work with AWS?
+- how to use StructType that we learned from scala?
+- how well do joins perform? do we even need joins?
+- use org.joda.time instead of java.time
+  - use java.time.Encoder then transform
 - integrate into bl codebase
-- how to use StructType that we learned from scala?
-- how well do joins perform?